 If you have time to see just one art exhibition in Johannesburg the Ambiguous Group exhibition should be it.
 The works are a statement of generally breaking free from the obligation of being strong, that translates to the overall social navigation of the gallery space.
-The exhibition introduces a character of intriguing complexity of contemporary discourses; heavy legacies of cultural construction within the art world are critiqued under this all-woman exclusive show; including a production crew that is almost entirely female and the aforementioned female artists who are masters of their own identity which is a discourse in art history that will forever be worth mentioning because the implications are substantial.
+The exhibition introduces a character of intriguing complexities in contemporary discourses; heavy legacies of cultural construction within the art world are critiqued under this all-woman exclusive show; including a production crew that is almost entirely female and the aforementioned female artists who are masters of their own identity which is a discourse in art history that will forever be worth mentioning because the implications are substantial.

 The subject matter of the works is all Woman, as expected as an introspective and reflective exhibition, allowing us to view the concept of Woman from different angles.
 The political implication of gendering discourses in the art institution was not intentional, it just so happens to be part of the trajectory of the changing landscape in art history that also cannot be allowed to escape dialogue because its structural presence is ever present.